moha1325/techsharedraft/README.md

 At this point you might be wondering how to actually use the data from the editor.
 You have a couple of options for this.

 ### Delta
 In general, you will need to extract the data first.
-Data in QuillJS is represented through delta objects, which represent the formatted text through JSON.
+Data in Quill is represented through delta objects, which represent the formatted text through JSON.
 This is a JSON string version of a delta object that represents a single bolded word.

 ```
 {"ops":[{"attributes":{"bold":true},"insert":"Quilljs bolded"},{"insert":"\n"}]}